A Survey of Knowledge-Enhanced Text Generation: Discussion on Future Directions

 \subsection{Learning Knowledge from Broader Sources}

 More research efforts should be spent on learning to discover knowledge more broadly and combine multiple forms of knowledge from different sources to improve the generation process.
 More knowledge sources can be but not limited to network structure, dictionary and table.
-For examples, An et al. augmented the task of scientific papers summarization by introducing the citation graph~\cite{an2021enhancing}; Xu et al. augmented the rare entity representations by retrieving their descriptions from Wiktionary and feed them as additional input to a pre-trained language model~\cite{xu2021fusing}.
+For examples, Yu et al.~\cite{yu2020identifying} and An et al.~\cite{an2021enhancing} augmented the task of scientific papers intention detection and summarization by introducing the citation graph; Yu et al. augmented the rare word representations by retrieving their descriptions from Wiktionary and feed them as additional input to a pre-trained language model~\cite{yu2021dict}.
 Besides, structured knowledge and unstructured knowledge can play a complementary role in enhancing text generation.
 To improve knowledge richness, Fu et al. combined both structured (knowledge base) and unstructured knowledge (grounded text)~\cite{fu2018natural}.

 \paragraph{Leveraging Knowledge from Pre-trained Language Models}